12th Foreign Infantry Regiment

 Retreat to the Seine

-The regiment, which has already lost more than half of its strength, is regrouped during the night of June 8-9.
-The legionnaires would become the rear guard of the recently formed 6th Army of General Touchon, a formation to rally all remaining French divisions that fought on the Aisne.
-Immediately, the 6th Army (including the regiment’s 8e DI) is directed 15 miles (25 km) south, towards Neuilly-Saint-Front, a town located in the south of the department of Aisne, near the Ourcq River.
+The regiment, which had already lost more than half its strength, was regrouped on the night of June 8.
+It became the rearguard of General Touchon’s newly-formed 6th Army (which included the regiment’s 8th Division).
+The 12e REI was immediately directed about 15 miles (25 km) south toward Neuilly-Saint-Front, a commune in the south of the Aisne Department near the Ourcq River.

-Like the Aisne, even this river offers, with its valley, a natural barrier, and thus a new defense position for the 12e REI.
-The legionnaires remain on the site for two days, during June 9 and 10.
-They repulsed two German attacks and took prisoners.
+Like the Aisne, this river and its valley form a natural barrier that provided a new defensive position for the regiment.
+The legionnaires occupied the site from June 9 to 10.
+They repelled two German attacks and took several prisoners.

-But the enemy offensive pushes the 6th Army, with the 12e REI in the rear, another 45 miles (70 km) further south, towards Montereau-Fault-Yonne, a town located at the confluence of the Seine River and the Yonne River.
-The regiment’s units take positions east of the town, between the Seine to the north and the Yonne to the south.
-Placed around the towns of Balloy and Bazoches-lès-Bray, with the commander’s HQ in Vinneuf, the legionnaires repulsed many Wehrmacht attacks during the next two days, June 14-15.
+Nevertheless, the German offensive pushed the 6th Army, with the 12e REI as rearguard, 45 miles (70 km) farther south toward Montereau-Fault-Yonne, a town at the confluence of the Seine and Yonne Rivers.
+The regiment’s units took positions to the east of the town between the Seine to the north and the Yonne to the south.
+Placed around the communes of Balloy and Bazoches-lès-Bray, with the colonel’s HQ at Vinneuf, they resisted enemy attacks for two days, on June 14 and 15.

-By coincidence, the same day not far from here, in the neighboring village on the left, General Hermann von Speck of the 18.
-AK became the first German general killed during the Second World War.
-He died when passing across a bridge (in Pont-sur-Yonne) which was blown up by the French at the moment.
-General von Speck participated with his army corps in the battle near the Chemin des Dames between June 5 and 7, where the 3rd Battalion, 12e REI was annihilated.
+By coincidence, on the same day, in the neighboring village on the left, General Hermann von Speck of the 18.
+AK became the first German general to be killed in the Second World War.
+He died while crossing a bridge (at Pont-sur-Yonne) that was blown up by the French at the time.
+General von Speck had participated, with his corps, in the battle near the Chemin des Dames between June 5 and 7.
+It was there where the 12e REI had lost its 3rd Battalion.

 12e REI - 12 REI - Foreign Legion - France - 1940 - Soissons - Montereau-Fault-Yonne - Retreat - Map

-The retreat of the 6th Army, with the 12e REI in the rear, from Soissons to Montereau-Fault-Yonne.
+Retreat from Soissons to Montereau-Fault-Yonne of the 6th Army, with the 12e REI as rearguard.

 12th REI - 12 REI - Foreign Legion - France - L'ordre du colonel Besson du 15 juin 1940